johnfedoruk/bangular/aio/content/guide/testing.md

-They have about the same line-count, but the Angular-dependent version has more moving parts including a couple of utility functions (`async` and `inject`).
+They have about the same line-count, but the Bangular-dependent version has more moving parts including a couple of utility functions (`async` and `inject`).
-Both approaches work and it's not much of an issue if you're using the Angular testing utilities nearby for other reasons.
+Both approaches work and it's not much of an issue if you're using the Bangular testing utilities nearby for other reasons.
 On the other hand, why burden simple service tests with added complexity?

 Pick the approach that suits you.